keajs/kea-docs/docs/guide/advanced.md

 via `useValues`, `useActions` or some other method, the logic is built and mounted automatically.
 When all components that use a `logic` are removed from React's tree, that `logic` will be unmounted automatically.

-This is practical knowledge when you have a large app with multiple scenes: only `logic` which is actively in use will be mounted and attached to Redux.
+Only `logic` which is actively in use will be mounted and attached to Redux.

-Thanks to this, [code-splitting](https://webpack.js.org/guides/code-splitting/) works out-of-the box with Kea!

 ## Events